BongoHive/internship-program/README.md

-**Note:** Everytime you have a question, create an issue in the specified repository or assignment.
+**Note:** Everytime you have a question, please create an issue in the specified repository or assignment.